 Apprenticeships provide the perfect route for learning practical, on-the-job skills, as well as furthering your education and gaining a formal qualification, all while earning a salary.

-Apprentices are paid at a rate negotiated with the employer, and this will be stated in the terms and conditions of employment.
-The wage must comply with the National Minimum Wage for Apprentices, which is currently £3.30 an hour, for Apprentices under the age of 19, or those who are aged 19 or over who are in their first year.
+Apprentices are paid at a rate negotiated with the employer and stated in the terms and conditions of employment.
+The wage must comply with the National Minimum Wage for Apprentices.
+Click here for current rates.
+For those who are aged 19 or over who are in their first year, the apprenticeship wage can apply.
 All other apprentices are entitled to the National Minimum Wage for their age.

 Apprenticeship programmes usually last between 12 and 48 months and consist of:

-- Training for a number of qualifications (the Apprenticeship Framework including Literacy and Numeracy).
+- Training for a number of qualifications (the Apprenticeship Framework including Functional Skills in Maths and English).

 - Workplace training and assessment.